llvm/llvm-project/clang/docs/UsersManual.rst

       -miamcu                 Use Intel MCU ABI
       -mllvm <value>          Additional arguments to forward to LLVM's option processing -nobuiltininc           Disable builtin #include directories
+      -print-supported-cpus   Print supported cpu models for the given target (if target is not specified, it will print the supported cpus for the default target)
       -Qunused-arguments      Don't emit warning for unused driver arguments -R<remark>              Enable the specified remark
       --target=<value>        Generate code for the given target